Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Experimental Results

-One of the main setbacks of this method is that SAT favors a dense representation with a large number of vertices, thus incapable of generating a simple and compact skeleton for shape abstraction.
+\paragraph{Comparison with SAT~\cite{miklos2010discrete}} One of the main setbacks of this method is that SAT favors a dense representation with a large number of vertices, thus incapable of generating a simple and compact skeleton for shape abstraction.
 In this comparison with SAT, we test different values of its scaling factor, i.e., $\alpha = 1.1$, $1.5$ and $2.0$.
 The qualitative and quantitative comparison results are shown in Figure~\ref{fig:SAT}.
 On the one hand, despite high accuracy yielded by SAT using smaller $\alpha$, its representation has a large number of vertices (Figure~\ref{fig:SAT}~(a-c)).
-This redundant representation is not amenable for various applications that require skeleton to be simple and expressive.
-On the other hand, using a larger $\alpha$ for a higher abstraction level destroys the shape structure and causes large approximation errors.
+This redundant representation is not amenable for various applications that require skeleton to be simple and expressive, e.g., shape matching and retrieval~\cite{sundar2003skeleton}, skeletal animation~\cite{magnenat1988joint}, animated mesh approximation~\cite{yang2018dmat, thiery2016animated}, etc. On the other hand, using a larger $\alpha$ for a higher abstraction level destroys the shape structure and causes large approximation errors.
 Our method, on the contrary, provides trade-offs across fidelity, efficiency and compression abilities.

 Both Q-MAT and SAT can only excel at handling watertight surface meshes.
 As aforementioned, the surface mesh input allows robust computation of the Voronoi diagram, which offers good structural information from both inside and outside.
 Instead, generating skeletal representations for point clouds is more challenging and beyond the capacity of these methods.
 Our method is able to take unstructured point sets as input and generate skeletal representations of which connected structures are recovered.
 We will evaluate this property of our method in the following section.